brianfuzzell/brianfuzzell.github.io/index.md

 ### QA (Software testing)
 [Emma, Inc](http://www.myemma.com), March 2014 – December 2017

-_Advocating and serving customers by improving the Emma web application_
+_Serving and championing customers by improving the Emma web application_
-- Championing customer needs by testing features and bug fixes in Emma’s content editor
+- Lobbying customer needs by testing features and bug fixes in Emma’s content editor
 - Writing plans for development and team testing in an agile framework
 - Documenting test feedback to software engineers through written steps to replicate, screencasts, screenshots
 - Communicating and translating engineering terminology into simple, brief staff-wide deployment announcements